M-Eljarroudi/forex-market-analysis-powerbi-api/README.md

 * Build fact tables from time series API responses
 * Apply time intelligence using a shared date dimension
 * Create financial indicators using DAX
-* Design a clean and analytical FX dashboard
+* Design a clean and analytical Forex dashboard

 ---